5 best Macha AI alternatives for Zendesk & Shopify in 2026

 Pricing:

-Zendesk AI is sold as an add-on to Zendesk Suite plans.
-You’ll have to talk to their sales team to get a specific quote.
+Zendesk AI is sold as a professional add-on to Zendesk Suite plans.
+You can contact their expert sales team to find the best plan for your team's specific requirements.

 3. Forethought